By Natasha Greenblatt with the company Jennifer Brewin, Qasim Khan, Anand Rajaram, Yolanda Bonnell, Courtenay Stevens with Georgina Beaty

 Over the 2016/17 season, we held a series of workshops for The Election.
 We added actor/writer Georgina Beaty to the process.
 In the summer of 2017 Natasha wrote a second draft, which we will continue to develop and shape into our performance.

-This theatre project is the second in a series of works about public service in Canada.
-Common Boots Theatre first created The Public Servant, a play developed from interviews with federal employees.
+This theatre project is the second in a series of works about public engagement in Canada.
+The first work Common Boots created for the series was The Public Servant, a play developed from extensive interviews with federal employees.

 A workshop production will be performed in Toronto in the spring of 2019.